As you know (because you probably Googled it to get here), there’s a strange secret pyramid in Scotland.

 Glasgow and Edinburgh also have international airports, but they’re a little further from the Balmoral Estate.

-🚶♀️Getting to the Scottish Pyramid on Foot
+🚶♀️Hiking to the Balmoral Pyramid

 As we’ve mentioned, you can’t get to the pyramid without doing at least a little walking.